How to forward a domain to another domain?

 - Already created forwarders can be updated or deleted through the control panel, but please keep in mind that these changes are not real time.

-In order to configure it, you need to click "click to configure" and navigate down to "domain forwarding" section.
+In order to configure it, click on Click to configure and navigate down to Domain forwarding section.

 Forwarding type: permanent (301) vs temporary (302)